Shivaay: Plot

-Shivaay (Ajay Devgn) is a skilled mountaineer who makes a living by providing treks and climbing expeditions to tourists.
-One day he meets Olga (Erika Kaar) and saves her from an avalanche.
-They eventually fall in love.
-Olga becomes pregnant but doesn't want the child.
-Shivaay begs her to give him the child, after which he will not stop her.
-Nine years later, Shivaay leads a happy life with his mute daughter Gaura (Abigail Eames) until she discovers that Olga is still alive and in Bulgaria.
-Gaura insists Shivaay be taken to Bulgaria, and despite his old sorrows, Shivaay finally agrees to take her to Bulgaria, where he saves one young child from child traffickers.
-Shivaay seeks the Indian embassy's help in tracing Olga and is assigned to Anu (Sayyesha Saigal).
+Shivaay is a skilled mountaineer who makes a living by providing treks and climbing expeditions to tourists.
+One day, Shivaay saves Olga, a Bulgarian tourist, from an avalanche, and they eventually fall in love.
+Olga becomes pregnant but does not want the child.
+Shivaay begs her to give him the child, after which he says he will not stop her.
+Nine years later, Shivaay leads a happy life with his mute daughter Gaura until she discovers that Olga is still alive and in Bulgaria.
+Gaura insists Shivaay take her to Bulgaria.
+Despite his old sorrows, Shivaay finally agrees to take her to Bulgaria, where he saves a young child from child traffickers.
+Shivaay seeks the Indian Embassy's help in tracing Olga and is assigned to Anushka.
+Led by crime baron Ustinov and his right-hand man, Changez, the traffickers kidnap Gaura.

-The traffickers, led by the baron Ustinov and his right-hand man, the unseen Changez, come after Shivaay and kidnap Gaura.
-Shivaay chases the van, destroying various cars but loses the van and is arrested by the Bulgarian police, charged with murder and trafficking.
-While in the police van, Shivaay imagines the officers in the van to be the same masked traffickers, attacks them, throwing out every single officer.
-The van accidentally falls off a dam, and the police think that Shivaay is dead.
-But Shivaay escapes by jumping from the van due to his skills and survives.
+Shivaay chases the van, destroying various cars, but loses the van and is arrested by the Bulgarian police, charged with murder and trafficking.
+While in the police van, Shivaay imagines the officers in the van to be the same masked traffickers, and he attacks them, throwing out every single officer.
+The van accidentally falls off a dam, and the police think that Shivaay is dead, but Shivaay escapes by jumping from the van due to his skills and survives.
+Anushka tries to talk Shivaay into surrendering, but he refuses and instead escapes when the police arrive.
+Shivaay brings one of the saved prostitutes from a brothel to Anushka's home to help her out.
+Anushka, who misunderstood Shivaay earlier, agrees to help him.
+Having seen the television coverage of Shivaay, Olga joins him, where they seek Wahab's help to recover the CCTV footage of Shivaay's various chases.

-Shivaay brings one of the saved prostitutes from a brothel to Anu's home to help her out.
-Anu, who misunderstood Shivaay earlier, agrees to help him.
-Olga, having now seen television coverage of Shivaay, meets him and joins him.
-They seek Wahab (Vir Das) help to recover CCTV footage Shivaay's various chases.
-Ivanovich, Ustinov's henchman, is beaten badly when he arrives there, after which he reveals Ustinov's location, where Shivaay discovers that Gaura has been taken away to be sold into the flesh trade.
+Ustinov's henchman, Ivanovich, arrives there and is beaten up badly, where he reveals Ustinov's location.
+Shivaay discovers that Gaura has been taken away to be sold into the flesh trade.
 Shivaay chases after the transport van carrying his daughter off to Romania.
-A prolonged and vicious fight ensues as Changez, now revealed to be Captain Nikolai of the Bulgarian Police, attacks Shivaay but gets killed by the latter.
-Gaura is reunited with Olga, who is now married to a wealthy Bulgarian and can provide Gaura with every comfort.
-Shivaay doesn't want to lose Gaura, but, seeing as Olga now beseeches him, he heavy-heartedly leaves for the airport, where Gaura arrives &, requesting not to leave her, runs into his arms.
+A prolonged and vicious fight ensues as Changez, now revealed to be Captain Nikolai of the Bulgarian Police, attacks Shivaay, but gets killed by the latter in the snow-covered mountains.
+Gaura is reunited with Olga, who is now married to a wealthy Bulgarian, whom Shivaay thinks can provide Gaura with every comfort.
+He does not want to lose Gaura, but he heavy-heartedly leaves for the airport thinking his daughter is best happy with her new father.
+However, Gaura later arrives at the airport, and hits Shivaay in extreme anger for leaving her behind and thinking she wants to stay there.
+Shivaay apologises, and Gaura ends up crying in his arms.